 How Selective are the Universities in the USA?

 Getting into a top-ranking university anywhere in the world is challenging.
-North American universities, despite their reputation for diversity, can be especially challenging because of their selection procedure.
-For the quality of education they offer, and for the opportunities the US provides, competition is undoubtedly higher.
+North American universities, despite their reputation for diversity, can be especially competitive because of selective admissions procedures.
+For the quality of education they offer and the opportunities the US provides, competition is often high.

 Are there Scholarship Opportunities for International Students in the USA?